websight-io/docs/docs/docs/developers/components/definition/index.md

 Component dialog displayed after edit component action in pages editor

 <!-- -->
-Read more in the dialogs framework documentation.
+Read more in the Dialogs documentation.

 ## Rendering script

 To render components, the rendering script file resource is needed.
-File resource name should be the same as the component name with .html extension - recommended and supported scripting language in WebSight CMS is the HTL Templating Language.
+File resource name should be the same as the component name with `.html` extension - recommended and supported scripting language in WebSight CMS is the HTL Templating Language.

 See the HTL specification [here](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md)